nickaccent/LODPlanet/README.md

 ## Todo:

+- [x] Fix issue with faces not lining up
-### Implement dynamic lod scaling values based on planet radius
+- [ ] Implement dynamic lod scaling values based on planet radius

-### Implement noise generation for dynamic terrain and textures (textures only at further distances)
+- [ ] Implement noise generation for dynamic terrain and textures (textures only at further distances)